Poppamunz/RequiemBot/README.md

 - `/roll`: Roll dice and/or do math, as described below.
 Options include:
   - `secret`: If set to "true", the result of your roll will only be visible to you.
   - `repeat`: Amount of times to roll the given input.
 Defaults to 1.
+- `/stats`: Display the number of Discord servers the bot is on, and the number of non-bot members across those servers.
 ### Example Dice Rolls
 - d20 ability check: `1d20 + 3` or simply `d20+3`
 - D&D 5E attribute: `4d6k3` or `4d6d1` (or simply `4d6d`)